High Springs Market

 How long do homes stay on the market in High Springs?

-Homes in High Springs currently spend an average of 71 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in High Springs currently spend an average of 15 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 How do I finance a investment property in High Springs?